molee1354/simutils/docs/usage.md

 typedef double** matrix;
 ```

 Similar to the `vector`, the advantage of using a `matrix` instead of a `double**` is that a `matrix` carries along with it the size information, while still preserving the ability to be directly indexed with double square brackets.

-Also similar to the `vector`, the `matrix` is also *1-indexed* so that the expression of mathematical models and operations is very intuitive.
+The `matrix` in `simutils` are *column-major* and *1-indexed*, similar to matrix implentations in programming languages like Matlab, Fortran, and Julia.

 ### Usage